 The Silk Road Mountain Race is a fixed route, unsupported, single-stage cycling race through the mountains of Kyrgyzstan.
-The clock does not stop and prizes are not awarded.
-It will follow gravel, single and double track and old soviet roads that have long been forgotten and fallen into disrepair.
-There will be very little tarmac.
-There may be some walking and at times there will be great distances between resupply points.
+The clock does not stop and there are no prizes.
+It follows gravel, single and double track and old soviet roads that have long been forgotten and fallen into disrepair.
+There is very little tarmac.
+There is some walking, and at times there is great distances between resupply points.

 WHO: Racers can ride solo or as a pair

-The race starts on the 18th of August 2018 with a neutralised ‘grand départ’ from Bishkek, the capital of Kyrgyzstan.
-You will then follow a 1700 kilometer route that passes through three manned control points, where you will need to get a stamp in your brevet card, before finally heading to the finish line in Chong Kemin, a village 150 kilometers east of Bishkek, for a well deserved post-race beer or two.
-To earn a successful finish you need to complete the course before the 1st of September for the after party.
-We will provide transport back to Bishkek the day after the party.
+The race starts on the 13th of August 2021 with a ‘grand départ’ in the evening from Talas, in north western Kyrgyzstan.
+Riders will follow a 1800 kilometre fixed route that passes through three staffed control points.
+They will need to get a stamp in their brevet card at each, before finally heading to the finish line at a resort near Balykchy, an old fishing town on the north shore of lake Issyk-Kul, for a well deserved post-race beer or two.
+To earn a successful finish they will need to complete the course before the end of the after party on the 28th of August.

 How tough it will be cannot be understated, but as Mike Hall once said, “Nothing that’s worth anything is ever easy.”
 This race will be a true demonstration of this sentiment.